ibm-cloud-docs/containers/cs_storage_block_vpc.md

 ## Updating the {{site.data.keyword.block_storage_is_short}} add-on
 {: #vpc-addon-update}

 You can update the {{site.data.keyword.block_storage_is_short}} add-on by disabling and re-enabling the add-on in your cluster.
-When you disable the add-on, PVC creation and app deployment are not disrupted when the add-on is disabled.
+When you disable the add-on, PVC creation and app deployment are not disrupted.
 Existing volumes and data are not impacted.
 {: shortdesc}

 1. Check to see if an update is available.
 If an update is available, the plug-in version is flagged with an asterisk and the latest version is shown.
 Note the latest version as this value is used later.